Best Mariana Tek alternative for boutique studios

 Three scenarios where the switch needs extra planning rather than a default-yes:

 1. You're planning multi-location expansion in the next 12 months.
-Junocal handles independent multi-location operations today (one account per location, owner-level CSV reconciliation).
-For full chain architecture — single membership across sites, central instructor scheduling, franchise-level reporting — get in touch at hello@junocal.com to discuss roadmap timing relative to your expansion plan.
+Junocal handles multi-location on one account today — Studio ($29/month) covers up to five locations and Growth ($69/month) up to ten, both with location-aware memberships across sites, central instructor scheduling, and cross-location reporting included.
+For franchise operations scaling beyond ten locations, get in touch at hello@junocal.com to discuss fit relative to your expansion plan.

 2. You're using the Professional Services (marketing) tier meaningfully.
 Junocal's scope is the booking, payments, intake, and storefront side rather than an integrated marketing-operations service.
 If the Mariana Tek marketing bundle is producing measurable results, scope the marketing replacement before committing — an in-house or third-party marketing partner alongside Junocal often works out cheaper than the bundled cost.

 3. You value the Mariana Tek operator community.
-Junocal's operator community is newer and smaller.
 For studios that lean on the established Mariana Tek community for tips and configuration patterns, that ecosystem is part of the relationship.
-Junocal's hands-on founder-led migration covers a lot of what the community typically helps with, but it's a different value proposition.
+Junocal's hands-on founder-led migration and direct support cover a lot of what the community typically helps with, but it's a different value proposition.

-For single-location reformer studios at $250K+/year in bookings without an active marketing-bundle dependency, the switch is a structural win at one-third the platform-subscription cost.
+For single-location reformer studios at $250K+/year in bookings without an active marketing-bundle dependency, the switch is a structural win at one-tenth the platform-subscription cost.

 How to decide quickly